 Despite it being a short trip, we made sure we ate at least one of every thing on our list – so that included proper Roman Carbonara, thin & crispy Roman pizza, creamy authentic Gelato, crispy little Arancini balls (deep-fried risotto), Jewish-Roman antipasti in the Jewish ghetto and lastly, lots of nibbles at cocktail hour.
 In doing the research for this trip, I learned that the act of going for a nibble and a drink – and the food itself – are both known as Aperitivo in Italy.
 I’ve decided I’m making this part of my weekend routine back in the UK from now on!

 As for the drinks, I became borderline addicted to Aperol Spritzers (one part soda, two parts Aperol and three parts Prosecco) and will definitely be drinking some more of those at home this weekend.
-Pete had his first ever Negroni cocktail, and thanks to the fabulous Italian Wine Women, I knew we had to find a nice red & bubbly Lambrusco, at some point too.
+Pete had his first ever Negroni cocktail, and I knew we had to find a nice red & bubbly Lambrusco, at some point too.
 We stumbled in to a beautiful, authentic little restaurant on the same road as our Air BnB (Via De Panico 29) where we spent a smoky, tipsy evening sipping on a bottle, and listening to an Italian musician free-styling with his mates.
 He actually turned out to be a bit of a big deal too – check him out in Italian Rolling Stone!

 To really get a feel for what it’s like to be roaming around Rome, here is a cringe-worthy video that Pete made on his Go-Pro.
 I look like a very miserable travel partner, don’t I? 😉

 With flybe having just announced a new route direct from Cardiff to Rome (from £24.99 one way), it’s safe to say I’ll be heading back to Italy sometime soon.